pfreixes/gramola/README.rst

     $ gramola query-graphite "Graphite localhost" server.web1.load
     ▁▂▁▁▁▁▂▂▁▃▂▄█▃▁▂

-To get more info about Gramola and how its features can be used read the full documentation here
+To get more info about Gramola and how its features can be used read the full documentation `here <doc/index.rst>`

 Developing
 ----------